pyeventsourcing/eventsourcing/README.md

 ```

 The `World` class uses the aggregate base class `Aggregate` from the library's
 `domain` module.
-The `@event` decorator is used to define aggregate
+The `@event` decorator is used to define aggregate event classes.
-event classes by inspecting the parameters of the decorated method signatures.
+The attributes of the event classes are defined to match the parameters of the
-Aggregate event objects are triggered when the decorated methods are called.
-The
+decorated method signature.
+When a decorated method is called, an event object
+is constructed with the given method arguments.
+The event is then "applied" to
-decorated method bodies are used by these events to evolve the state of the aggregate
+the aggregate, and the decorated method body is used to evolve the state of the
-object.
+aggregate object.

 ```python
 # Create a new aggregate.